Skip to main content

 Message Model

-A component's "message model" is made up of the sequences a component should be able to successfully complete, which includes:
+A component's "message model" is made up of the Flex protocols a component should be able to successfully complete, which includes:

 • The messages the component should send or receive, and the order in which those messages should be sent or received